 - Things to consider

 - data is fundamental!

 - what data have you got access to?

 - what data would you be able to get?

 - can you perform experiments on a meaningful amount of data?

-- if you really have trouble finding a suitable topic - talk to me...
+- if you have doubts - talk to me...

 Academic Integrity

 - Every student must abide by UGA's academic honesty policy - Dishonest behavior including cheating, copying, or forging experimental results will not be tolerated!